© 2018 - International Centre for Investigative Reporting

 Even before the cut, Nigeria was spending far less than needed to address its nutrition crisis.
 The World Bank estimates that Nigeria would have to spend N301 billion ($837 million) annually to combat malnutrition effectively.
 Compared to that need, the Community Management of Acute Malnutrition (CMAM) programme, which is being cut, represents a veritable drop in the bucket.

 The cost of treating a malnourished child under CMAM is N57, 600 ($160), according to Unicef.
-This means that the provision in the budget can only cater to 19,274 children, out of the estimated 2.5 million children under the age of five who suffer from severe acute malnutrition.
+This means that the provision in the budget can only cater for 19,274 children, out of the estimated 2.5 million children under the age of five who suffer from severe acute malnutrition.
 About 420,000 children die annually from the complications arising from malnutrition.

 According to the Federal Government, the allocation will be for “co-funding to Unicef for the procurement of ready-to-use therapeutic food to be distributed to six geopolitical zones, including the establishment of CMAM sites”.